 The operating cash flow gives a clear indication of the health of the business.
 If it is more than the outflow, then you are safe and if it is not, then you need to re-evaluate your expenses.

 The net profit ( also called Net Earnings) is another indicator of the financial health of your business.
 It is calculated by subtracting all the expenses (including taxes paid) from your income.
 While it is not adjusted for depreciation like cash flow, net profit is a very important number that all business owners need to know.

 Found in the periodic P&L statements of any company or business, profit and loss amounts are one of the most used financial numbers.
 These are calculated by subtracting the total expenses from the revenue and sales generated for a specific period.
 Profit and loss are usually calculated monthly and are a good indication of the future of the business.

 The core aspect of any business is to make a sale of some kind and generate revenue from that.
 Thus, the sales numbers are some of the first details that business owners look at while determining the success or position of their company.

 Sales figures are indicative of several factors.
 They can show whether a business is seasonal and which markets are doing better.
 These insights help owners to plan their future steps efficiently to attract more customers.
-It is often helpful to look at monthly trends to see the seasonability of
+It is often helpful to look at monthly trends to see the seasonability of these figures.

 Understanding the optimum price point is necessary to rake in success.
 Business owners need to know at what price they can sell their products or services so that it covers all the overhead costs of production while generating profits.